 London's street food.
 A city with a diverse culture always makes for really interesting food truck and market options.
 Time Out has an excellent list of 50 possibilities for you to consider.

 Eat at a pub.
-Not only will you be fed, but you'll get a classic London experience as well.
+Not only will you be fed, but you'll also get a classic London experience.
 And watch for happy hours when there are often special promotions.

 Check out the markets.
 There are many markets to try.
 Tracey recommends one off the beaten path.
 Try the Brixton Market as an interesting place to mingle with locals as well as for the best pizza ever.

 Fish and chips.
-I've never had bad fish and chips meal in the UK.
-Affordable and delicious but not something to have every day.
+I've never had a bad fish and chips meal in the UK.
+Affordable and delicious, but not something to have every day.

 Don't let the windows fool you.
 As you wander the streets looking for a place to eat you may think that every place is full.
 Step in to confirm this as many places have additional seating upstairs or down.

 Need a computer?
 If you need access to a computer you can go to any of the libraries and get it free.

 Need help?
 The emergency number in London is 999, not 911.

 More Posts to Help You Save on Travel

 - How to Save on Shoulder Season Travel: Top Tips